Frequently Asked Questions.

 2. What is the cost of one of your kittens?

-Currently our Maine Coon kittens are pet priced between $2600 - $3400.
-Each kitten comes with insurance, a health guarantee, CFA, TICA or ACFA papers upon proof of spaying or neutering, mother's blanket and up-to-date shot records.
-Each kitten will be sold with a contract agreement stating their agreement to spay/neuter their kitty.
+Currently, our Maine Coon kittens are pet-priced between $2600 - $3400.
+Each kitten comes with insurance, a health guarantee, CFA, TICA or ACFA papers upon proof of spaying or neutering and up-to-date shot records.
+Each kitten will be sold with a contract agreement stating the buyer's agreement to spay/neuter their kitty.
 We require that the Kitten Application be filled out before the reserve is sent and before a contract/agreement is signed.

-Adult Cats: If you are looking for an adult / retired Maine Coon, we occasionally do have a few adult cats that become available about once or twice a year, every few years.
-We have a separate application for Retired Adult Maine Coons to be filled out to be considered for one of our Retired babies.
-Price ranges on Retired Maine Coons between $1350-$1800.
-They go to their new furrever home fixed, up to date on shots, including rabies.
+Adult Cats: If you are looking for an adult/retired Maine Coon, we occasionally do have a fewthat become available about once or twice a year every few years.
+We have a separate application for Retired Adult Maine Coons that is to be filled out to be considered for one of our Retired babies.
+Prices for our Retired Maine Coons range between $1400-$1900.
+They go to their new furrever home fixed, up to date on shots, (including rabies).
 Some of our adults prefer to be an only-pet.
-We are picky and will require frequent updates on our babies (pictures/videos are always welcomed).
+We are very picky with furrever homes for our retired kitties and will require frequent updates on our babies (pictures/videos are always welcomed).

 All of our breeding cats have been directly imported to us directly from either Russia or Ukraine.
-We have had all of our queens and sires tested/screened and shown negative for HCM, SMA, PK'Def, Poly KD, PRA, FIV and FeLV.
+We have had all of our queens and sires tested/screened and shown negative for HCM, SMA, PK'Def, FIV and FeLV.

 I reserve the right to cancel the sale of a kitten at anytime for any reason and will refund the deposit/ and/or any other money at that time.

 3. When can I pick my kitten(s) up?

 Kittens are typically available to be picked up between 12 and 14 weeks of age.
 Of course, this also depends on if the mother is ready for her kittens to leave or if something else comes up.